CamiloGarciaLaRotta/presentations/talks/gifs-in-go/markdown.md

 ]

 ???
+So I went looking for a simple way to generate GIFs in go

+I wanted a pure Go implementation to ensure cross platform portability

+These are the libraries I played with.

 All the code I'll be showing in this presentation can be found in GifHub's playground branch

 I am not related in anyway to these projects, I simply want to showcase their strenghts and weaknesses so that other developpers know what tool to use depending on their problem